California Conservation Camp Program: History

+Camp operations

+Selection criteria

+There are several criteria that an incarcerated person must meet in order to be eligible for the program.
+All inmates must be declared both physically and mentally able to serve in the program by CDCR health staff.
+Volunteers can only have a maximum of 8 years remaining on their sentence at the time of selection.
+Additionally, all volunteers are required to have "minimum custody status", meaning that they have the lowest security classification.
+This classification is determined based on past behavior in prison, ability to follow rules, and their previous participation in rehabilitation programs.

+There are certain criteria that automatically deems someone as ineligible for volunteering.
+These include convictions of rape or other sexual offenses, arson, and a record of prior escape.
+Additionally, any inmate with an active warrant or involvement with a high-profile case may also be disqualified from participation.

 Staffing

 Today, approximately 3,100 incarcerated people live and work out of 44 camps run by the California Department of Corrections and Rehabilitation in conjunction with either CAL FIRE or the Los Angeles County Fire Department.
 Camps are structured as open dormitories, with dining and maintenance activities staffed by incarcerated people and supervised by correctional staff.
 The two active camps for women are Malibu Conservation Camp and Puerta la Cruz.
 Most youth camps have been converted to camps for adult men, with one remaining youth camp at Pine Grove.

 Work varies by camp but often includes: